robbie-cahill/ubuntu-with-tools/README.md

 - `build.sh`: A script to build the Docker image.
 - `Dockerfile`: The Dockerfile containing the instructions to build the Docker image with Ubuntu and the desired tools.
 - `README.md`: This file, containing instructions and information about the project.
-- `start-ubuntu-with-tools.sh`: A script to start the Docker container with the tools and interactive shell.
+- `ubuntu-with-tools.sh`: A script to start the Docker container with the tools and interactive shell.

 ## Getting Started